Word4Today

 “Then Samson called to the LORD and said, “Lord GOD, please remember me and please strengthen me just this time, O God, that I may at once take vengeance on the Philistines for my two eyes.”
 Then Samson grasped the two middle pillars on which the house rested, and braced himself against them, the one with his right hand and the other with his left.
 And Samson said, “Let me die with the Philistines!”
 And he pushed outwards powerfully, so that the house fell on the governors and all the people who were in it.
 And the dead whom he killed at his death were more than those whom he killed during his lifetime.”
 (Judges 16:28-30 NASB20)

-So, Sampson was raised up to help free Israel from their enemy.
+So, we see that Sampson was raised up to help free Israel from their enemy.
 Therefore, just like a good soldier who is following the orders of his commander; Samson was willing to do what God called him to do.
 And yes, even if it meant losing his own life in the process.
 For he probably realized that if this building is coming down, it’s going to fall on him as well.
 And let’s remember that even our Lord and Savior Jesus Christ was willing to laid down his own life for us all as well?
 For we read: “Looking unto Jesus the author and finisher of our faith; who for the joy that was set before him endured the cross, despising the shame, and is set down at the right hand of the throne of God.”
-(Hebrews 12:2 KJV)
+(Hebrews 12:2 KJV) Yes, Jesus even at one point was carrying the very cross that he was crucified on.

 Elisha’s and Jonah’s Request

 Next, we have Jonah the prophet.
 For he proclaimed to the Ninevites that God is going to destroy them all.
-However, upon hearing this, they repented of their sins, which in turn caused God to forgive them all.
-This caused Jonah to get mad, for we read: “But it greatly displeased Jonah, and he became angry.
+However, upon hearing this, they repented of their sins.
+This in turn caused God to forgive them all.
+This however caused Jonah to get mad, for we read: “But it greatly displeased Jonah, and he became angry.
 Then he prayed to the LORD and said, “Please LORD, was this not what I said when I was still in my own country?
 Therefore in anticipation of this I fled to Tarshish, since I knew that You are a gracious and compassionate God, slow to anger and abundant in mercy, and One who relents of disaster.
 "So now, LORD, please take my life from me, for death is better to me than life.”
-(Jonah 4:1-3 NASB20) So, Jonah wanted to die after seeing God spared Ninevah.
-But Just as Elisha, God didn’t answer Jonah request.
+(Jonah 4:1-3 NASB20) So, Jonah wanted to die after seeing God sparring the Ninevites.
+But just as Elisha, God didn’t answer Jonah’s request.

 Therefore, we shouldn’t use any of these examples as an excuse to justify the act of suicide.
 For Samson, Elisha and Jonah left their request to die in the hands of God himself.
 Therefore, from what I can see, there are no scriptures that give anyone permission to take their own life from them.